Historic Images of Singleton's Mill at Layburys Creek

 On this webpage, we present a comprehensive collection of these images.
 Les Dollin has analysed these images in detail and discovered new information about the structure and function of this watermill.
 His insights, briefly given below, are discussed in detail in our downloadable PDF: New Discoveries about Singletons Mill at Layburys Creek (COMING SOON).

-We warmly thank the Dharug and Lower Hawkesbury Historical Society for their help with this research, and especially, Matthew Kenny, who found a number of the rarer images in this collection and shared his outstanding research with us.
+We warmly thank the Dharug and Lower Hawkesbury Historical Society for their help with this research, Dr Matt Lohmeyer who contributed photograph (3c) with its exceptional detail, and especially, Matthew Kenny, who found a number of the rarer images in this collection and shared his outstanding research with us.

-The paintings and photographs of the Laybury's Creek watermill were created from a variety of viewpoints.
-They also capture the mill in a variety of periods, ranging from the late 1800s through to the early 1900s.
+These paintings and photographs of Singleton's Laybury Creek watermill were created from a variety of viewpoints.
+They also capture the mill, the mill house, and associated buildings in a variety of periods, ranging from the late 1800s through to the early 1900s.

 To make it easier to compare the images, we present them below in four groups: